-The quintessential bourbon palace in downtown Louisville -- named America's best hotel bar at this year's Tales of the Cocktail's Spirited Awards -- stocks a massive selection of hard-to-find labels (yes, they pour Pappy Van Winkle, but it comes at a steep price), as well as mainstream favorites like W.L.
+The quintessential bourbon palace in downtown Louisville -- named America's best hotel bar at the Tales of the Cocktail -- stocks a massive selection of hard-to-find labels (yes, they pour Pappy Van Winkle, but it comes at a steep price), as well as mainstream favorites like W.L.
 Weller.
 See the letters listed after the descriptions of some of the bars signature drinks?
 Those are the initials of the bartenders who developed those drinks, giving credit where it's deserved.
 Of course, the sharp crew will be happy to make you a Mint Julep anytime, a drink invented to cover the harsh taste of alcohol before bourbon was aged in barrels.
-Here's a short video that shows how the classic drink is made.

 Call this spiffy new spot a blast from the past as Corky and Carson Taylor, a father-and-son team, revive a once-booming brand that went dark during Prohibition.
 They've turned a warehouse into a state-of-the-art facility and are counting the months until they can release their first barrel-aged bourbon.
-(Just 43 months, as of August 2015.)
+(Very soon!)
 In the meantime, Peerless is open for tours that are entertainingly rich in historic detail and finish at a tasting bar where flavored Lucky brand "Moonshine" is sampled and plenty of cute merch fills the shelves.